 The classic cat scratch fever symptoms begin with a skin lesion at the site of a cat scratch, followed by painful swollen lymph nodes.

-Cat scratch fever symptoms are caused by an infection of Bartonella henselae.
+Also known as cat scratch disease (CSD), the symptoms are caused by an infection of Bartonella henselae.
 B. henselae, the bacterium responsible for the disease, can also be contracted through a lick to an open wound, or possibly a bite.

 If present, the skin lesion, appearing similar to an insect bite, may appear with three to ten days.
 The lesion may develop pus or fluid, or remain dry.